El Salvador culture. Getting to know Salvadoran Culture.

-El Salvador culture is a blend of Spanish and Native American cultures that began during colonial times.
-The modern Salvadoran culture today is influenced heavily by Latin American, United States, and European cultures.
-In the last 40 years, over 3 million Salvadorans have lived outside the country, most of them in the United States.
+El Salvador culture is a fusion of Spanish and Native American cultures that began during colonial times.
+Salvadoran culture today is shaped by Northern American, Latin American, and European influences.

 The people